charly1/HackEncodeClub/smart-contract/readme.md

 Nothing is restricted for anybody in this contract, everybody can create a new Software contract using this contract.

 ### Functions:
-- `addSoftware(string company_name)`
+- `addSoftware(string name, string version)`

 creates a new Software Smart-Contract.
-This Software will automatically have, as an admin, the sender of this function.
+This Software will automatically have, as an admin, the sender of this function and as default license time 0.
-The company_name parameter is here to fill the company_name field of Software.
+The name parameter is here to fill the software name field of Software, same for version.

+- `addSoftware(string name, string version, uint license_time_default)`

+same as before but with possibility to specify the license_time_default.
+Warning this is an offset that the smart contract will add the the timestamp at the time of function execution

-- `addSoftware(string company_name, address software_admin)`
+- `addSoftware(string name, string version, address software_admin)`

 Same as before but here the admin can be specified to a different address.
 Be careful with the admin address, if not specify correctly, you may completely loose access to the software.

+- `addSoftware(string name, string version, uint license_time_default, address software_admin)`

+Same as beforebut with all parameters specified.

 - `softwares(uint index)`